A Complete Comparison of the Famous Luxury Trains in India

 There is no need for introducing you to luxury trains.
 In general, it is a star-hotel styled train, which takes you to a series of destinations.
 At each destination, you would take up road excursion to enjoy sightseeing and other activities.

-India has four main luxury trains in its menu namely, the Palace on Wheels, Maharajas’ Express, Deccan Odyssey and Golden Chariot.
+India has main luxury trains in its menu namely, the Palace on Wheels, Maharajas’ Express, Deccan Odyssey.
 Every year, thousands of people visit India for the sole purpose of experiencing luxury trains.
 The regal cars, red carpet service, silverware, panoramic sights and the long list of amenities keep the train at the top among the luxury experiences to enjoy in India.

 Since, there are more than one option, it is important to choose one at a time.
 How to choose the best one among the four options?
 We help you in this process by comparing and contrasting the four luxury trains to provide you with all detailed information to make an informed decision.